rigaya/CheckBitrate/Readme.md

 ### Options

 _-i &lt;float&gt;_
 Set bitrate distribution resolution in seconds.
-Due to frame rate, the might be a case that the value is exactly applied.
+Due to frame rate, there might be a case that the value is not exactly applied.

 The default value is automatically set between 0.5 - 4.0 seconds, depending on the duration of the file.